ianwald4014/Optimization-of-Flight-Routes/README.md

 python3 flight_generator.py
 ```

-Running the command in the terminal, you can view in view the output files (`generated_flights_new.txt`) in the terminal:
+Running the command in the terminal, you can view in view the output file (`generated_flights_new.txt`) in the terminal:
  ```
  cat generated_flights_new.txt
  ```